 Are Treadmill Apps Worth It?

 Treadmill apps aim to alleviate boredom with upbeat and engaging trainers and bright, flashy graphics and lights.
 (Not unlike those found in a dance club.)
 The apps also provide running stats like heart rate and cadence to provide more structure to your workout.
 This may help you reach your goals more efficiently and enjoyably than running or walking without guidance.
 Overall, apps can be an excellent way to boost enjoyment of cardiovascular or aerobic activities.
-Most adults need approximately Mayo Clinic “How much should the average adult exercise every day?”
+Most adults need approximately 150 minutes of exercise per week Mayo Clinic “How much should the average adult exercise every day?”
 View Source .

 There aren’t *too* many treadmill-only apps on the market to choose from.
 But plenty of running or general fitness apps boast treadmill-friendly features, giving you lots of opportunities to find your favorite.
 We narrowed down the best treadmill apps based on metrics like user-friendliness, trainer quality, program variety and accessibility.